Temple Israel (Boston): Religious School (Pre-K through 7)

 Temple Israel offers a supplemental education program with classes for Pre-K through 7th graders.

-On-Site Resources
+On-site resources

 Temple Israel Archives

-Temple Israel is the second oldest congregation in the Boston area, and the largest Reform congregation in New England.
+Temple Israel is the second-oldest congregation in the Boston area, and the largest Reform congregation in New England.
 Founded in 1854 in Boston, its long history follows the rise of the local Jewish community.
 The Temple Israel Archives serves as the repository for records, documents, publications, and images relating to the history and administration of Temple Adath Israel of Boston.
 These records document the congregational history and provide primary source material to assist the clergy, staff, and members of the synagogue.
 The Archives also serve as a resource for researchers who are interested in the history of Boston's Jewish community, or in family research.

 Wyner Museum

-The Wyner Museum was reopened in 1984 to house the Temple Israel Judaica collection.
+The Wyner Museum was established in 1980 and houses the Temple Israel Judaica collection.